LukaHarambasic/harambasic.de/content/projects/arbeitskreis-boerse.md

     - Process Automation
 ---

-Together with my colleague, we converted more than 1000 accounts from a simple mail server to [Google Workspace](https://workspace.google.com/).
-In the same way, the membership management, which had grown historically and only existed in Excel sheets, was also introduced to [EasyVerein](https://easyverein.com/).
-Additionally, the expense reimbursement process was digitalized.
+Together with my colleague, I moved more than 1000 accounts from a simple mail server to [Google Workspaces](https://workspace.google.com/).
+Similar to this also the member management which was historically grown and only existed in Excel sheets so far, was migrated to [EasyVerein](https://easyverein.com/).
+Additionally, we digitalized the expense reimbursement process.